microsoft/dotnet/releases/net471/KnownIssues/623552-BCL Higher assembly versions that 4.0.0.0 for System.IO.Compression.ZipFile cannot be loaded without a binding redirect.md

 ## Symptoms

-When building an application that targets .NET Framework 4.7.1, referencing a .NET Standard library and use types from the `ZipFile` assembly you will get a runtime error similar to this one:
+When building an application that targets .NET Framework 4.7.1, if you reference a .NET Standard 1.x library that uses types from the ZipFile assembly, a runtime error like the following results:

 ```
 Error: Exception: System.IO.FileNotFoundException, Could not load file or assembly 'System.IO.Compression.ZipFile, Version=4.0.3.0, Culture=neutral, PublicKeyToken=b77a5c561934e089' or one of its dependencies.
 The system cannot find the file specified.